Contact Us 1-800-596-4880

 Application

-The runtime plane to which the Mule app is deployed.
-CloudHub (abbreviated as CH), CloudHub 2.0 (abbreviated as CH2), and Runtime Fabric (abbreviated as RTF) are supported.
+Runtime plane the Mule app is deployed to: CloudHub (abbreviated as CH), CloudHub 2.0 (abbreviated as CH2), or Runtime Fabric (abbreviated as RTF)

 Mule Flows

-In a usage report, flow counts are calculated by multiplying the number of flows in an app by the number of workers (CloudHub) or replicas (Runtime Fabric and CloudHub 2.0).
+In a usage report, flow counts are calculated by multiplying the number of flows in an app by the number of workers (CloudHub) or replicas (CloudHub 2.0 and Runtime Fabric).

-Mule Flow Scenarios that Count Towards Your Anypoint Platform Package Allotment
+Mule Flow Scenarios That Count Toward Your Anypoint Platform Package Allotment

 Mule flows are charged only when the application containing the Mule flow is deployed and running.